We are committed to sharing science with communities in Midlothian.

 Our registered address is: Swann Building, Wtccb Max Born Cresent, Kings Buildings, Edinburgh University, Edinburgh, Scotland, EH9 3BF

 We are a company limited by guarantee, Company SC446006

 Our mission is to:

-- To cultivate curiosity and communicate the power of knowledge and creativity to change our world view;
+- To cultivate curiosity and communicate the power of knowledge and creativity to change our world view.

 Our aims are:

 Without our sponsors we cannot run this festival.
 All our events are free or heavily subsidised, and do not raise income.
 Most people involved in the festival give their services and time for free.
-However, the festival needs a dedicated administrator, a printed brochure and wonderful website and this is where the majority of our costs are spent.
+However, the festival needs a dedicated administrator, a printed brochure and a wonderful website and this is where the majority of our costs are spent.